A Regular and Complete Notion of Delay for Streaming String Transducers: Delay measure

-Now, we are ready to give a first idea of a delay notion for \SST{s} similar to \NFT{s}.
-To start, we consider $T_1$ resp.\ $T_2$ from \cref{ex:intro} which realize the same function.
-Let $\lambda_{T_1}$ resp.\ $\lambda_{T_2}$ be the sequence of substitutions obtained from the run of $T_1$ resp.\ $T_2$ on $a^i$ for some even $i \geq 0$.
-The output is also $a^i$.
-Since $T_1$ builds the output from left to right and $T_2$ from right to left, we obtain that $\maxdiff_{i/2}(\lambda_{T_1},\lambda_{T_2}) = i/2$.
-Hence, $\maxdiff$ (between $T_1$ and $T_2$) is unbounded even though $T_1 \equiv T_2$.
+The first idea of a delay notion for \SST{s} similar to finite transducers is to consider the maximal weight difference that can occur.
+In~\cref{ex:notions}, since $T_1$ builds the $a$-output block from left to right and $T_2$ from right to left, their maximal weight difference is unbounded even though $T_1 \equiv T_2$.
+Hence, this first idea of a delay notion violates the completeness requirement.
 To avoid this problem, we would like our notion of delay to reflect that, for a periodic block, it is not important if a repetition of the period is appended or prepended: the result is the same.
 Therefore, we only measure the difference at the end of periodic blocks and not inside of them.
 To this end, we introduce a new notion.

 \myparagraph{Factors, cuts.} The \emph{primitive root} of a word $u\in \alp^*$, denoted $\proot(u)$, is the shortest word $w$ such that $u = w^k$ for some positive integer $k$.
 We call a word $u\in\alp^*$ \emph{primitive} if $\proot(u)=u$.